Book review: Verbal Judo

 The book contains many excellent insights into communicating efficiently in difficult situations.
 The book’s lessons can be applied equalle well on the job or at home.
 It is also refreshingly different from most of todays management fare, which can seem glib and superficial.
 This book by contrast has heart, and Thompson obviously cares deeply about his message.
 In his line of work there’s a lot more at stake, than whether a business meeting goes sour – and his stories of using the techniques to calm down irate would-be attackers are fascinating and often touching.

-2 thoughts on “Book review: Verbal Judo”
+2 responses to “Book review: Verbal Judo”

 Leave a Reply